vocelik/evo_gametheory_2022/README.md

     $ python -m black .

+To run the tests:

+    $ python -m pytest .

+## Numerical experiments

+The file `jobs.txt` contains all jobs to run.
+This can be used with gnu `parallel` to parallelise the running of the jobs:

+    parallel --jobs 20 < jobs.txt

+Would run the jobs using 20 cores.

 ## Basic example

 to run, execute the following in the terminal with your desired population and weight as the terminal arguments.